What Are AlkaloidsÂ

 They are able to alter neuronal signal transduction by binding to and blocking neurotransmitter receptors or ion channels due to their structural similarities.

 Toxic alkaloids may also harm the digestive system, the reproductive system, the nervous system, the liver, the kidneys, the heart, and blood circulation.
-A number of molecular processes and structures may be disrupted by alkaloids.
+A number of molecular processes and structures may be disrupted.

 A few would have you believe that anything may be a medication and cause addiction.
 Caffeine and sugar are common examples used by those who insist on this interpretation.
 Even while both of these may be quite alluring to certain individuals due to their addictive properties, recreational substances have very different outcomes.